Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.59 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 21st among all MLB pitching staffs.

-- The Diamondbacks rank 16th in baseball in home runs given up (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (172 total, 1.2 per game).

-- The right-hander last pitched on Monday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed 3 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.